-An exemption clause is a clause by which one party seeks to exclude or restrict liability for breach of the contract or for a tort connected with the contract.
-Generally, they must be clearly expressed and unambiguous or they may be ineffective.
+An exemption clause is a clause by which one party seeks to exclude or restrict liability for breach of the contract or a tort connected with the contract.
+Generally, it must be clearly expressed and unambiguous or it may be ineffective.
 Doubts and ambiguities will be resolved against the party seeking to rely on the clause.

 Whether an exclusion clause protects a party, even if there is a breach of a fundamental term, is a question of construction of the contract.
 The extent to which one party can exclude or restrict liability is affected by various local statutory provisions.
-Local legislations may control contract terms which restrict or exclude liability for negligence, breach of certain terms implied by statute or common law in contracts of sale or goods, hire purchase, and other contracts for the supply of goods.
+Local legislations may control contract terms which restrict or exclude liability for negligence, breach of certain terms implied by statute or common law in contracts of sale of goods, hire purchase, and other contracts for the supply of goods.

-Parties would also try to cover breach of contract beyond the parties’ control.
-A force majeure clause is a provision that allows one or more parties not to perform the contract in whole or part or to delay or suspend performance if a specified event beyond his control occurs.
 Technically, failure by a party to perform its contractual obligations under a force majeure clause would not be a breach of contract.
-However, most force majeure clauses would allow for termination of contract should the force majeure events persist for a long period of time.
-Examples of force majeure events include: “war, riot, national emergency, flood, hurricane, typhoon, earthquake, strike or lockout”.
-Force majeure is not a term of art in Common law and is wider than Acts of God.
+However, most force majeure clauses would allow for termination of the contract should the force majeure events persist for a long period of time.

-A provision in a contract as to time (e.g. that the contract must be completed at a particular time) is not treated as being "of the essence" unless:
+In general, a term in a contract as to time will not be treated as being "of the essence" unless:

 If time is originally agreed to be of the essence, failure by the relevant party to perform at the relevant time allows the other party to end the contract and claim damages (as though the obligation were a "condition").
-This right to terminate may be lost if the innocent party affirms the contract or waives the right to terminate.
+This right to terminate may be lost if the innocent party affirms the contract, or waives the right to terminate.

 Assume if you have a right to terminate or rescind the contract as a result of the breach of condition or fraudulent representation, you should consider whether it is more beneficial to end the contract or continue with the relationship and claim for damages.
 There are four main alternatives for you to proceed: